hoaklee/pcimr_tutorial/README.md

 ### Questions

 1. Does your controller work out of the box?
 Can you hit walls?
-  The controller works out of box.
+- The controller works out of box for pioneer robot.
 It will not hit the wall if the system is updating at supposed frequency.
+But it will not work for rto-1(omidirectional robot).
+If we do not update the algorithm, rto-1 will hit the wall if it moves towards left or right.
 2. Update your controller so that it works with both, differential and omnidirectional drive.
 - Since omidirectional robot can move in every direction, the velocity consists of x and y velocity.
 So additional constrain in y direcition should be add to avoid collision in y direction.
 - Another problem is that the sensor can only detect a range of 230 degree, It can hardly see the situation in the back, so I just set the backward velocity to 0, to prevent collision.